bnmnetp/CS330/mashup.md

 # Midterm mashups

 A mashup is a web application that combines 2 or more other web applications using their API's.
-This assignment gives you the opportunity to practice with Javascript and XMLHTTPRequest objects by creating your own mashup.
+This assignment gives you the opportunity to practice with Javascript and the fech or XMLHTTPRequest interface by creating your own mashup.

 You must use at least 2 API's  You can build your mashup entirely in Javascript, or you may also choose/need to write a simple server for proxying.